If you are just starting to learn about personal finance, should you focus on achieving the highest credit score possible?

 Each of these factors tells some type of story about the potential risk you offer to a potential lender.

 Do you forget to make your payments?
 Did you just open your first credit card?
 Are you seeking a new credit card because you’ve maxed out your existing ones?

 By spending the time to review and optimize each factor of your score, you can tell potential lenders a better story about your financial history and your ability to responsibly take on debt in the future.

 To get the highest credit score possible, you will need to improve your standing in each of the major categories.

 Make sure you pay at least your minimum payment each month.
 Additionally, you should check your credit report for any errors or suspicious activity.
 Only 39% of people have obtained a copy of their credit report.
 You can request a free copy of your report up to 3 times a year.

 Your credit utilization ratio is the percentage of your credit limit that you are using at any given time.
 For example, if you have $10,000 of balances and $50,000 of limits across your credit cards, your credit utilization is 20% ($10,000 divided by $50,000).

 To improve your credit score, aim to keep your credit utilization under 30%.
 However, you don’t need to carry a balance just to get the highest credit score possible.
-It’s always best to pay off your balances in full to avoid paying interest and accumulating debt.
+It’s always best to pay off your balances in full to avoid debt.